Review: women's cycling shorts

 Overall, even though no cycle wear would ever have the power to make me ride like a professional, I rather liked the professional look these mid-range shorts lent me (or probably imagined they lent me).
 I'm not at all surprised that they have attracted good reviews elsewhere, plus a number of awards.

 These were, very definitely, the odd short out, but in a good way.

 When they arrived, the joy of opening parcels from an affectionate aunt who often sent me jumpers in the post all came flooding back.
 These shorts, from a small company in Cornwall whose products are mostly handmade in Britain, are clearly the result of exemplary consideration for the wearer.

-The material throughout is soft and almost cuddly, while the wide waistband and high waist adds to the sense of double comfort (although the waistband did come up a bit far on me).
-Only when I read the blurb did I realised the shorts are cut higher at the back and lower at the front.
-This is to reduce bulk round the waist when leaning forward on the bike; obviously such a naturally comfortable feature that it’s not something I even noticed.
+The material throughout is soft and almost cuddly, while the wide waistband and high waist adds to the sense of comfort (although the waistband did come up a bit far on me).
+Only when I read the blurb did I realise the shorts are cut higher at the back and lower at the front.
+This is to reduce bulk round the waist when leaning forward on the bike; it was such a naturally comfortable feature that I didn't even notice it.
 The pocket on the lower leg is another thoughtful touch.

 As far as the leg cuffs are concerned, I have no complaints.
 The shorts didn't ride up, but neither did they gather all the flesh on my upper thighs into big blobs either.
 Talking of flattering looks, the material is non-shiny and less likely to emphasise anything about you that you'd rather it didn't.

 The most endearing aspect of these shorts, though, was the fleece-like padding.
 This wasn't at all bulky, and needs no special treatments or washing care.
 It was also black, as I prefer.